shawn-dsilva/shade-jekyll-theme/_posts/2018-10-17-Getting-Started-with-TM4C-Launchpad-On-Linux.md

 - A `Makefile`

-- A flasher program,I use `lm4flash` in this guide,altough OpenOCD may also be used
+- A flasher program,I use `lm4flash` in this guide,although OpenOCD may also be used